flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/01-quality-guidelines.md

 You can use our icon grid (<a href="/img/app-icon-grid.svg" download>SVG template download</a>) with square and circular base shapes to check if your icon's footprint is too large or too small.
 The examples below show the grid overlaid on some app icons.
+The first icon fills too much of the icon grid and extends beyond the grid and the second icon fills too little of the icon grid due to the transparency, so they don't pass this guideline.

 ![Examples of icons with footprints that are too large, too small, and just right.](assets/app-icon-footprint.png)